John Russell Blocker Sr. -- Bamberg

 BAMBERG -- John Russell Blocker Sr., 96, husband of Elneta Anderson Blocker, died Tuesday, Sept.
 21, 2021, after a period of declining health.
 He was a son of the late Fred Blocker and Lula Morris Blocker.

-Mr. Blocker was a former magistrate for Bamberg County and was the retired owner of Blocker Grocery in Bamberg for more than 50 plus years.
+Mr. Blocker was a former magistrate for Bamberg County and was the retired owner of Blocker Grocery in Bamberg for 50-plus years.
 He was a very active member of Bamberg First Baptist Church.
-He served in the U.S. Navy during World War II; he was a gunner's mate third class and also a machinist's mate second class.
-He was also a Shriner and a member of the Omar Shrine Temple.
+He served in the U.S.; Navy during World War II; he was a gunner's mate third class and also a machinist's mate second class.
+He was also a Shriner and a member of Omar Shrine Temple.

 Funeral services will be held at 11 a.m.
 Saturday, Sept.
-25, 2021, at the Bamberg First Baptist Church, with the Rev. Charlie Lucas and the Rev. Brad Hudson officiating.
-Interment will follow at the South End Cemetery.
+25, at Bamberg First Baptist Church, with the Rev. Charlie Lucas and the Rev. Brad Hudson officiating.
+Interment will follow at South End Cemetery.

 Cooner Funeral Service is in charge of arrangements.